How to create a Journey

 • Each answer to every question will then need matching to one or more results (which is why you write them first).

-• Click on the ‘match results’ button and think about how the answer directly relates to each of the results you’ve created.
-Use the slider to select from four levels of relevance0, 1, 2, and Blocked.
 The more relevant a particular result is, the more likely a user will be to end with that selection, so the options you apply here will be used to calculate a relevant journey path for the user.
-If a user chooses an answer that should never lead to a particular result, this is where Blocked prevents that from happening.

-• To check how your selections are working, click preview at the top of the page.
+• To check how your selections are working, click Preview at the top of the page.

 Settings